 … corrected someone’s grammar IRL/online.

 In my head?
 Constantly.
 Out loud?
 Never.
+My face is punchable enough without me helping it along any.

 … yelled at myself in all caps in the middle of my novel.